Cycling shoe: Sandals

-Usually a subcategory of Casual, sandals follow Shimano's "SPD" system.
+Usually a subcategory of casual, sandals follow Shimano's "SPD" system.
 Manufacturers include Keen, Shimano, and Nashbar.

 Mountain bike

 These shoes also use the two-slot cleat mounting system like casual cycling shoes but have a more aggressive, lugged outsole for better performance when the rider has to get off the bike to run or to push or carry the bike.
-Most of these shoes also allow for attachment of two screw-in spikes in the toe area for even more traction in mud or steep trails.
-The cleats used on mountain bike shoes are also depressed below the treads of the sole, keeping them safe from contact with the ground.
-Injection-molded nylon midsoles reinforced with fiberglass, carbon fiber-reinforced injection molded nylon and hand-laid carbon fiber midsoles can be found depending on manufacturer and price range.
+Most of these shoes allow for attachment of two screw-in studs or spikes in the toe area for more traction in mud or steep trails.
+The cleats used on mountain bike shoes are also depressed below the treads of the sole, keeping them from contact with the ground.
+Injection-molded nylon midsoles reinforced with fiberglass, carbon fiber-reinforced injection molded nylon and hand-laid carbon fiber midsoles can be found, depending on manufacturer and price range.
 Prices in the US in 2010 range from $70 to well over $350 for the most expensive models.
 Sizes are available from 35 to 50, with some companies offering a wider model or two.